Skip to main content

 How WageProof handles this

 WageProof supports all three IRS-recognized approaches: Cost, Market, and Income.
 When you run a report, you choose which methodology to use based on which best fits your situation.
-The Income Approach (Independent Investor Test) is available exclusively for CPA accounts and uses company financial performance data rather than BLS wage data.
+The Income Approach (Independent Investor Test) is available exclusively for professional accounts and uses company financial performance data rather than BLS wage data.
 The tool guides you through the process:

 For the Cost Approach, you select your tasks from a catalog of 45+ common business functions (or search for custom occupations), allocate your time across them, and rate your proficiency at each.
 Each task is matched to BLS wage data for your metro area and experience level.